-7. The APSARA National Authority should implement a program of refresher training and a revised and enhanced training program for guides covering common core visitor orientation information, the Angkor Visitor Code and up-to-date accurate information about the history and significance of the Angkor World Heritage Site.
+7. The APSARA National Authority should implement a program of tourist guide 're-training' regarding common core visitor orientation information, the Visitor Code and up-to-date accurate information about the history and significance of the Angkor World Heritage Site.
 This training should be based upon a collaborative approach between guide associations, industry and government.